 Enterprise Risk Management

-Enterprise Risk Management ("ERM") is integral to the business and culture of BHG Retail REIT (the "REIT").
+Enterprise Risk Management ("ERM") is integral to the business and culture of BHG Retail REIT.
 Through a formalised framework that informs the decision-making of all staff, ERM not only preserves, but enhances value.

-The ERM Framework was built on the premise that the REIT would have a standard and consistent approach to risk management in its culture and strategic planning processes.
+The ERM Framework was built on the premise that BHG Retail REIT would have a standard and consistent approach to risk management in its culture and strategic planning processes.
 This would support the setting of priorities and making of decisions at the portfolio and Manager level.

 Further, the ERM Framework applies a systematic approach to effectively manage and control risks in the Manager's governance and operations so as to achieve optimal outcome for all its operations, business ventures, collaborations and partnerships.

 The ERM Framework will be reviewed every two years.
 In the event of changes in regulations, country of operations, nature of business or any other event which would affect the REIT and the Manager, the Framework would be reviewed accordingly and updated immediately.

-Services Pte Ltd in ensuring that the ERM Framework remains relevant and proceeds in accordance with current regulatory practices and requirements.
+Services Pte Ltd ("Deloitte") in ensuring that the ERM Framework remains relevant and proceeds in accordance with current regulatory practices and requirements.

-KEY RISKS IN FY 2018
+KEY RISKS IN FY 2019

 Real Estate Risks

-The REIT's portfolio faces real estate market risks in China.
+BHG Retail REIT's portfolio faces real estate market risks in China.
 These may include rental rate volatility and changes in occupancy rates.
 Generally, an adverse development may lead to a reduction in revenue or an increase in costs, which could result in a downward adjustment of the REIT's assets.

 The Manager manages real estate risk by adopting a proactive asset management strategy.
 Portfolio properties are monitored closely to ensure that existing assets are optimally leveraged.
 Additionally, the Manager may consider divesting assets that no longer provide yield-accretive opportunities.

 The Manager closely monitors the tenant occupancy rate and tenant mix of each portfolio property.
 The collated data from the portfolio properties allows the Manager to optimise the tenants in each portfolio property to maximise its attractiveness to target customers in the community.

 Potential acquisitions are subject to rigorous due diligence, taking into consideration its potential for yield enhancement, long-term sustainability and its asset valuation.
 Any potential acquisition is first discussed with the Board.
 A conditional approval is obtained for commencement of review, analysis and due diligence after which the findings are presented to the Board for consideration.

 Further, transactions related to acquisitions or divestments of real estate assets are monitored closely to ensure compliance with the requirements in the Property Funds Appendix, and the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST").

 Disaster and Business Interruption Risk

 Accordingly, each portfolio property has in place sufficient insurance coverage against such occurrences.
 Each portfolio property has implemented recovery plans, which are tested at intervals throughout the year to ensure staff and tenant familiarity.
 These tests and staff and tenants' familiarity of it were put into play during the COVID-19 outbreak, where social distancing measures were implemented by local government.

 Financial and Interest Rate Risk

 The Manager ensures that financial market risks are closely monitored by the Manager, and reported to the Board.
 The Manager adopts a proactive strategy to manage the risks associated with the changes in interest rates on any loan facilities.
 As at 31 December 2019, the REIT has entered approximately 60% of its offshore loan into interest rate swap transactions.

-The Manager also closely monitors its debt profile to ensure it maintains compliance with the gearing limit established by the Monetary Authority of Singapore ("MAS") in the Code of Collective Investment Schemes.
+The Manager closely monitors its debt profile to ensure it maintains compliance with the gearing limit established by the Monetary Authority of Singapore ("MAS") in the Code of Collective Investment Schemes.
 The Manager also actively monitors the portfolios to ensure sufficient liquid reserves to fund operations and meet short-term obligations.

 The Manager is subject to multiple laws and regulations.
-These include the various regulations, notices and guidelines under the purview of MAS, which are applicable to the Manager as a Capital Markets Service Licence holder.
+These include the various regulations, notices and guidelines under the purview of MAS, which are applicable to the Manager as a Capital Markets Services Licence holder.
 Additionally, the Manager complies with the requirements found in the Listing Manual of SGX-ST, the Property Funds Appendix, and the provisions of the REIT's Trust Deed.

 The Manager is aware of the modern-day risks associated with Information Technology.
 In accordance with the MAS Notice on Technology Risk Management, the Manager conducts periodic reviews of its technology risks, with a view towards minimizing the risk of downtime caused by information technology system failures.
 The Manager had also in 2019 requested for Deloitte to conduct training and review its readiness in this respect.